pomdb/pomdb-go/README.md

 ##### <ins>**Soft-deleting objects**</ins>

 PomDB supports soft-deleting objects, and automatically sets the `DeletedAt` field to the current time when an object is deleted.
 The `DeletedAt` field is used to soft-delete objects, and is automatically set to `0` when an object is undeleted.
 Soft-deleted objects are not returned in queries, and are not included in the `FindAll` method.

-##### <ins>**Disabling soft-deletes**</ins>

 Soft-deletes are enabled by default, and can be disabled by setting the `SoftDeletes` field of the client to `false`:

 ```go
 var client = pomdb.Client{